Air temperature anomalies for Croatia in winter 2016/2017

-An analysis of the precipitation amounts for the winter 2012/2013 expressed as percentages (%) of 1961 - 1990 average, shows that these precipitation amounts were above the average.
-Corresponding precipitation amounts for the winter 2012/2013 were within the range from 104% to 242% of multi-annual average for this season.
+An analysis of the precipitation amounts for winter 2016/2017 expressed as percentages (%) of 1961 - 1990 average, shows that these precipitation amounts were mainly below the average.
+Corresponding precipitation amounts for winter 2016/2017 were within the range from 44% to 109% of multi-annual average for this season.

-According to percentile ranks and classification ratings, the precipitation amounts for the winter 2012/2013 have been described by the following categories: normal (an area in the Southern Adriatic), wet (some areas of Northern, Middle and Southern Adriatic with the corresponding hinterland), extremely wet (part of Northwestern and Central Croatia) and very wet (the remaining part of Croatia).
+According to percentile ranks and classification ratings, the precipitation amounts for winter 2016/2017 have been described by the following categories: normal (part of the Northern Adriatic, the wider area of the town of Knin, part of the Southern Adriatic as well as Eastern Croatia), very dry (the wider areas of the towns of Bjelovar, Zagreb, Gospić and Split) and dry (the remaining part of Croatia).